gdg-norway/devfest/content/blog/get-ready-for-2020.md

 ---
-title: Get ready for Devfest Norway 2020!
+title: Get ready for DevFest Norway 2020!
 brief: Dear friends!
 We have great news for you ❤️
 image: /images/blog/group.jpg
 date: 2020-08-24